FlowFuse/website/src/blog/2024/01/dashboard-2-multi-user.md

 In the original Node-RED Dashboard, this was _always_ enabled for the `ui-notification` and `ui-control` nodes, whereby you could include `msg.socket` data and it would only then send that message to the specified client.
 For Dashboard 2.0 we've extended this concept so that as a Node-RED Developer, you can now include `msg._client.user` data in any message sent to a Dashboard 2.0 node.
 Under the covers, our FlowFuse-exclusive plugin will then automatically filter messages to only send to the relevant user's connection.

 Utilising this feature, below you can see an example where we send data to a `ui-template` to render a custom table for each user.
 Under the covers this is a `ui-event` node (triggered on a page view), which then uses the `msg._client.user` object to make a REST API call to retrieve a list of todo items for that specific user.
-We then wire the response into the `ui-template`, which has been configured to "Accept Client Constraints", and so only sends this data to User 2's Dashboard.
+We then wire the response into the `ui-template`, which has been configured to "Accept Client Constraints", and so only sends this data to User 2's dashboard.

 ![Showing Admin Task View](./images/multi-user-dashboard-admin-tasks.png "Showing Admin Task View"){data-zoomable}
-<figcaption class="-mt-6 mb-4 text-center"><b>Example of a Dashboard that displays user-specific content.</b></figcaption>
+<figcaption class="-mt-6 mb-4 text-center"><b>Example of a dashboard that displays user-specific content.</b></figcaption>

-Note too that we're also utilising the new [Teleport](https://dashboard.flowfuse.com/nodes/widgets/ui-template.html#teleports) option available in a `ui-template` which allows us to define content to show in the top-right of the Dashboard, in this case, a little _"Hi {username}"_ message.
+Note too that we're also utilising the new [Teleport](https://dashboard.flowfuse.com/nodes/widgets/ui-template.html#teleports) option available in a `ui-template` which allows us to define content to show in the top-right of the dashboard, in this case, a little _"Hi {username}"_ message.

 ### Rendering Logged In User Data

-In the previous example, you may have noticed that we're also displaying a welcome to the authenticated user on our Dashboard, this means that we have access to the full User object within any `ui-template` that we render too.
+In the previous example, you may have noticed that we're also displaying a welcome to the authenticated user on our dashboard, this means that we have access to the full User object within any `ui-template` that we render too.

 ![Showing User Unique Data](./images/multi-user-dashboard-user2.png "Showing User Unique Data"){data-zoomable}
 <figcaption class="-mt-6 mb-4 text-center"><b>The "Admin" view that is only made available to users registered as an "admin".</b></figcaption>